BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 *  `digest(image)` is the BLAKE3 hash function that produces a 32-byte digest.
 *  The `.digest` attribute is the digest of the named element computed as specified herein.
-*  The `||` operator represents contactenation of byte strings.
+*  The `||` operator represents contactenation of byte sequences.

 ## Leaf Case Digest Calculation

 The `leaf` case consists of any CBOR object.
-Tagging the leaf CBOR is OPTIONAL but RECOMMENDED.
+Tagging the leaf CBOR is RECOMMENDED, especially for compound structures with a specified layout.
 The envelope image is the CBOR serialization of that object:

 ~~~
 digest(cbor)